 World of 7 Billion Student Video Contest To enter, students create a video of up to one minute long about human population growth and highlight either public health, deforestation, or water scarcity, noting how population growth impacts the issue and at least one idea for a sustainable solution.
 The competition is open to middle and high school students.
 Entry deadline is usually in late February.

 Young Scientist Challenge Do you know a middle school student who has what it takes?
 All it takes is a great idea, a bit of research, and a way to record a video.
-Click for details.
-Americas Top Young Scientist will win $25,000, a chance to work with a 3M mentor and more.
-Also, our publisher, Kim Moldofsky, is a long-time guest contributor to their blog.
+America’s Top Young Scientist will win $25,000, a chance to work with a 3M mentor and more.
+Also, our publisher, Kim Moldofsky, was a long-time guest contributor to their blog.
 Entries are typically due in late April.